-Delicious, tangy dill provides both seeds and greens to flavor many foods.
+Delicious, easy to grow, tangy dill provides both seeds and greens to flavor many foods.
 This variety blossoms early with large seed umbels and foliage for pickling, and is the most widely grown.
-Easy to grow.
 Plant some for the butterflies!

 ‘Fernleaf’ is a cultivar growing only 18″ tall with abundant dark blue-green foliage.
 Very slow to bolt.
 1992 All-America winner.
 Use dill in soups, salads, breads, pickles, fish, and salt-free herb seasoning blends.
 Self-seeding annual.